stolostron/lifeguard/README.md

 2. `cd clusterclaims` and run `get_credentials.sh` (named for the `oc` command it will leverage throughout, `get`)
 3. Follow the prompts, the script will guide you through the credentials extraction

+#### Reconciling Credential directories for Claimed Clusters
+After creating multiple claims, you'll find that the directories for each are growing in number and no longer relevant.
+Additionally, there may have been claims created by your team that you want to access.
+To clean up and reconcile local claims with remote claims on the cluster, you can run `reconcile_claims.sh`.

+Reconciling claims will:
+1. Optionally clean out the `clusterclaims/backup/` directory
+1. Move claim folders not on the remote cluster to a `clusterclaims/backup/` directory (if there are duplicate names, they will be overwritten)
+2. Re-fetch all claims found remotely using `get-credentials.sh`

 #### Destroying a ClusterClaim and the Claimed Cluster

 To delete a ClusterClaim: